 Highlights – Rules & Regulations

-Two important regulations applicable to the Ag-Chem Industry that are a focus of SafetyCall services are highlighted below:
+Three important regulations applicable to the Institutional Products industry that are a focus of SafetyCall services are highlighted below:

 - FIFRA: Section 6(a)(2) of the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) requires pesticide product registrants to submit adverse effects information about their products to the US Environmental Protection Agency (EPA).